ekpoitoro1/project-_report/README.md

 For Low-Product Customers (1 Product), introduce relevant products slowly, starting with value-driven offers.
 Educate on the benefits of additional products without pressuring for quick sign-ups.
 For customers with 2 products, maintain service quality and incentives to keep them in the “low churn” zone.
 Upsell Strategically by adding a third product only when there’s a strong demonstrated need.

-Product Experience Audits: Identify and fix friction points across linked services.
+Identify and fix friction points across linked services.
 Inactive customers(65.3%) churn at glaringly higher rates than active customers(34.7%).
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.
 This confirms that customer status is a strong predictor of customer retention.
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.

 Strengthen Predictive Modeling Using Behavioral Data.
 Predictive analytics can preempt churn better with behavioral inputs.